ldz666666/Style-atk/README.md

 We use [rosinality's](https://github.com/rosinality/style-based-gan-pytorch) pytorch implementation of StyleGAN, and we refer to [advertorch](https://advertorch.readthedocs.io/en/latest/user/installation.html#latest-version-v0-1) to implement our attack

+Weights of forensic models can be found [here](https://pan.baidu.com/s/1vaUdy6BeQtfzgMluUacTdA), password is 269p.

 ## Requirements
 pytorch 1.5.1
 advertorch 0.1